grrtvnlw/Catch-The-Monster/README.md

 Catch the Monster is a game written in Python and the Pyglet library.
 The challenge of this project was to start with a small codebase.
 We were tasked with learning how the codebase worked and then adding additional functionality to the game.
 The idea of the basic game is to navigate the main sprite and catch a small green monster.

 I was able to implement the following features to the game:
-- Display for points gained and lives lost.
+- A system for keeping track of points earned and lives lost.
 - A red goblin that will cause the player to lose lives every time the two sprites collide.
 - After 50 points scored, a second goblin appears on the screen.
 - After 100 points scored, a third goblin appears on the screen.